awolseid/pymops/README.md

           ```

 ### Contact Information
-Any questions, issues, suggestions, or collaboration opportunities can be reached at: es.awol@gmail.com; awolseid@pukyong.ac.kr.
+Any questions, issues, suggestions, or collaboration opportunities can be reached at: awolseid@pukyong.ac.kr; youngk@pknu.ac.kr.